Why This Matters in Investment Banking

 The distinction matters because:

-- Different stakeholders care about different values: Equity investors care about Equity Value, but when acquiring a company, you're buying the whole enterprise
+- Different stakeholders care about different values: Equity investors care about Equity Value, but when acquiring a company, you are buying the whole enterprise

 - Valuation multiples require the right denominator: EV/EBITDA uses Enterprise Value; P/E uses Equity Value

-- M&A pricing depends on the structure: An acquirer buying all equity pays Equity Value, but they're effectively acquiring the entire enterprise including its debt obligations
+- M&A pricing depends on the structure: An acquirer buying all equity pays Equity Value, but they effectively acquire the entire enterprise including its debt obligations

 - Interview questions test this concept constantly: "What's the difference between EV and Equity Value?" and "Walk me through the bridge" appear in nearly every technical interview